-When planning for the future of your business, you sometimes need to see five, ten, even fifteen years into the future.
+When planning for the future of your business, you sometimes need to see five, ten, or even fifteen years into the future.
 Giovanni Giorgio of GlaxoSmithKline (GSK) reveals his reasons for using AnyLogic simulation software to handle the global capital investments of the pharmaceutical giant.
 Find out why static tools like Excel can distort your predictions and how to avoid wasting your budget when choosing simulation software.

 Simulation modelling with AnyLogic gives you the freedom to create complex models and test your predictions more widely

 A complex set of data can be interpreted in several ways, so proving a hypothesis is often the place to start.
-The problem is, bias can influence result when choosing what to test.
+The problem is, that bias can influence results when choosing what to test.
 Inevitably, the results reflect what was expected; this is due to not exploring any alternatives because they have not been thought of.

 Removing all bias from results is difficult but, rather than testing what is expected to be the answer, simulation modelling tests a range of possible answers and predicts possible outcomes.
-This was valuable for GSK because as the pipeline in two years could look completely different from how it does currently.
+This was valuable for GSK because the pipeline in two years could look completely different from how it does currently.
 “We tried to build a model in Excel,” says Giovanni, “but it’s very difficult to model a lot of complexity in Excel.
 If you want to change something at some point, or if you want to give the model to someone else to do the analysis, it’s almost impossible.
 You end up building the model again from scratch because there are so many limitations.”
-This is why Giovanni made the switch to simulation software a it as it gave him greater flexibility to build more complex models for more sophisticated results.
-Simulation gave GSK a less biased view of where they might go in the future, but the software you choose has a big impact on your success.
+This is why Giovanni made the switch to simulation software as it gave him greater flexibility to build more complex models for more sophisticated results.
+The simulation gave GSK a less biased view of where they might go in the future, but the software you choose has a big impact on your success.
 Quickly find out what you should focus on during your project and avoid wasting time on things that aren’t important.
 Before Giovanni started using AnyLogic software, the simulation team he hired spent 70% of their time building the interface they’d work from.
 Leaving only 30% of all of the resources for building the simulation model and running analysis — the crucial part of your project.
 “It was a huge waste of money,” says Giovanni.
 “The interface is just a means to build the model, it’s not part of what I’m trying to achieve,” he continues.
 “With AnyLogic, you have the interface from day one.”
 It’s built-in, ready for you to start working on your model right away.
 Starting early is a critical part of the simulation process for Giovanni.
 “The exercise of building a simulation model helps you to realise that there are some things you are not considering, or aspects you are over-considering,” says Giovanni.
 “The earlier you can start to build your model, the more value you get because you start building and then you realise that something is not right.”
 “Even without looking at the data, just the exercise of translating your business process into a simulation model helps you to ask the right questions,” he continues.
 “I understand better what is important and what is not.
 For the company, if I find a better way to do it, it means I ultimately deliver a better model for them.”
 Which means they can make better decisions.